Cardiology Advertising: Digital Marketing to Cardiologists

 Skills and Subspecialties

 Cardiology includes a few subspecialties.
-The key with using this data is to layer skills and subspecialties into targeting to reach even more specific prospects.
+The key to using this data is to layer skills and subspecialties to target even more specific prospects.
 At a high level, cardiology can be broken down into adult and pediatric specialties.
 Beyond those two groups, there are a handful of additional specializations:

 • Congenital heart disease